Thursday, December 24, 2020

 14 songs that take me to a higher place

 I prefer being by myself when listening to these songs, with the lights off and my eyes closed.
-I'll probably grimace and make weird facial expressions.
+I'll probably grimace and make weird facial expressions as I listen.
 I may feel tingles all over my head.
 My body will definitely move - a lot.
 I'll be dancing, my own way.
 These songs are one of the reasons I do not believe the material world is all there is.

 In alphabetical order by artist: